dylngg/weekly-programs/README.md

   - Detects Clickbait titles using common words or expressions used in clickbait titles.

 * Week 7 (9/26/16)
-  - A program that backups your folders.
+  - Backups your folders.

 * Week 8 (10/3/16) (Evil Month) (Uploaded on 10/16 due to github error)
-  - A program that captures the current clipboard item and puts it in a text file.
+  - Captures the current clipboard item and puts it in a text file.
   - Evil Month: *Create a program that can be used for evil(or good...)*

 * Week 9 (10/10/16) (Evil Month)
-  - A program that moves n files to a random directory.
+  - Moves around files to a random directory.
   - Evil Month: *Create a program that can be used for evil(or good...)*

+* Week 10 (10/17/16) (Evil Month)
+  - Finds all the email adresses in a website
+  - *Requires modules bs4 and requests*

 ## Side Note
-* Just as a side note, I am a inexperienced programmer who is trying to learn python, so if you have any suggestions on how to make a weekly program better or more efficent, you can help me by creating a pull request with the improved program in the 'improvements' branch.
+* Just as a side note, I am a inexperienced programmer who is trying to learn Python, so if you have any suggestions on how to make a weekly program better or more efficent, you can help me by creating a pull request with the improved program in the 'improvements' branch.
 Make sure that you thoroughly comment and explain how everything works :).
 I'd love to use these programs to learn how I can improve and learn more about programming, Thanks.